coderefinery/coderefinery.org/content/tasks.md

 - Take a lesson issue which looks interesting and easy to you from one of our [lessons](https://coderefinery.org/lessons/from-coderefinery/).
-Ask on chat or mention `@bast` if you want more context about any of these.
+Ask on chat or in the GitHub issue if you want more context about any of these.

 - Take an [issue](https://github.com/coderefinery/installation/issues) from
   our [install instructions](https://coderefinery.github.io/installation/).